Contact

-Concept, direction, texts, lighting design: Michalis Angelidis
+Concept, stage director, texts, lighting design: Michalis Angelidis

-Original music, sound design: Nikos Sotirelis
+Music, sound design: Nikos Sotirelis

 Cast: Michalis Angelidis, Dimitris Galanakis